kajalc7/Netflix_Gpt/README.md

     -added movie card and displayed movielist for diff genre -added popular movie list also using custom hook -Gpt Search feature
+    -handled toggle functionality using redux  for got search view

 # Features